- Applications for Sterile 3D Printing

 Can 3D Printed Parts Be Autoclaved? — Yes and No

 One of the largest obstacles for the utility and efficacy of sterile 3D printed parts is not delivery of a sterile print, but instead the sterilization of a part once it’s exposed to outside contaminants.
-Re-sterilization requires heat, radiation, and chemical processes for bactericidal, viricidal, and fungicidal effect.
+Re-sterilization requires heat, radiation, and chemical processes for bactericidal, virucidal, and fungicidal effect.
 One of the most demanding and intensive sterilization processes is autoclave sterilization.
-For the clear majority of commercially-used 3D printed materials, the pressure and heat associated with autoclave cycles easily warp, melt, or compromise the tensile strength of 3D printed parts.
+For the clear majority of commercially-used 3D printed materials, the pressure and heat associated with autoclave cycles easily warp, melt, or compromise the tensile strength and shape of 3D printed parts.

 ULTEM 1010, is a polyetherimide (PEI) with a coefficient of thermal expansion (CTE) about twice that of aluminum.
 ULTEM 9085 is high class material developed for aerospace due to its high FST ratings (fire, smoke, and toxicity).
 It showcases powerful potential for use in the most trying and demanding of environments.
 As one of the most durable, impact resistant 3D printed materials, ULTEM demonstrates a bright future for further development and use in almost any application.